top of page

 Their Notes:

-• I want to become an expert in the transportation industry.
+• I want to become an expert in transportation.

-• I can work with a PR company to accomplish my goal.
+• I can partner with a PR firm to help achieve this.

-• I want people to see me as a thought leader within two years.
+• I want to be recognized as a thought leader within two years.

 SMART Goal: